erikallin/cucitrace/rejsekort/Task 2/Task 2.2.1.md

 	4: Difficult
 	5: Very difficult

+You are now ready for the next project
 When you complete your answer CLOSE ALL the tabs in the explorer

+-> Continue to the "EmployeeCard project"
 -> Continue to "Task 3.1.0.md"